Peg Entwistle's Haunt

 The Famous and the Infamous

-In the wee hours of the morning well past midnight when the fog rolls in from the Pacific, Mount Lee in California is peaceful.
-The famous landmark upon it, the Hollywood sign is undisturbed by visitors.
+In the wee hours of the morning, well past midnight when the fog rolls in from the Pacific, Mount Lee in Griffith Park is peaceful.
+The famous landmark upon it, the Hollywood sign is generally undisturbed by visitors.
 This is the quiet time of night when few are up and about.
 It is at this time when the mist roils around the famed letters that strange things are sometimes reported by park rangers who protect the sign from vandals.
 A pretty blonde woman is seen in an old fashioned dress walking around the sign as if in a daze.
 When the rangers approach her she vanishes, however the scent of gardenias is often noticed where she appeared.